Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State vs. Toledo Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game between the Iowa State Cyclones (22-9) and Toledo Rockets (28-4) going head to head at Thompson-Boling Arena has a projected final score of 74-63 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a lopsided matchup.
-The game will start at 3:30 PM ET on March 18.
+Saturday's contest at Thompson-Boling Arena has the Iowa State Cyclones (22-9) taking on the Toledo Rockets (28-4) at 3:30 PM ET (on March 18).
+Our computer prediction projects a lopsided 74-63 win as our model heavily favors Iowa State.

-The Cyclones head into this contest following a 61-51 win against Texas on Sunday.
+The Cyclones head into this contest after a 61-51 victory over Texas on Sunday.

 Iowa State vs. Toledo Game Info